totuni/esp-studio-examplesII/EndtoEndExamples/connectivity_analytics/README.md

 ![alerts](img/grafana-2.png "alerts")
 **NOTE:** This dashboard was created using standalone SAS Event Stream Processing running in the same namespace as Grafana.
 If you are using a different environment, such as the SAS Viya platform, you must re-create the queries because the connection URLs are different.

+To view an example of a Grafana dashboard, see [Grafana video](grafana.mp4). <!-- unsure where to put this video -->

 **Real-Time Monitor Pane**
 - `Input Data`: This table displays CMP events using data from the w_cmp_stream window.
 - `Rate (msg/sec)`: This gauge shows the events processing rate in messages per second.
-Based on the processing speed, you can tell whether or not SAS Event Stream Processing is still reading and processing the input file.
+Based on the processing speed, you can tell whether SAS Event Stream Processing is still reading and processing the input file.

 **Analytics Pane**
 - `Latency distribution`: This histogram displays the distribution of `jitter_ms`, `latency_ms`, and `signal_strength`.